SimonCousaert/SimonCousaert.github.io/_pages/topBooks.md

 ---
 ****

+## *1/ Sapiens: A Brief History of Humankind  - Yuval Noah Harari*

+The wide array of topics touched on in this book is what makes it my most favorite one.
+From the cognitive revolution to the scientific revolution, Harari's framework of human history is both inspiring as suprisingly fun to read (even though scholar critics are not really a fan of the work).
+Reading upon history and discovering how the status quo is set made me humble and studious.

-## *1/ The Daily Stoic - Ryan Holiday*
+## *2/ The Daily Stoic - Ryan Holiday*

 I got interested in Stoicism around 2018.
 Since then, my humble interest in philosophy has not ended, and I try to read about this topic from time to time.
 The Daily Stoic combines translations of Seneca, Epictetus, Zeno and more.
-The Stoic philosophy is something I truly appreciate, for its unique combination for both wisdom and practicality.
+The Stoic philosophy is something I truly appreciate, for its unique combination of wisdom and practicality.

-## *2/ How to win friends and influence people - Dale Carnegie*
+## *3/ How to win friends and influence people - Dale Carnegie*

 Even though the title of this book was not very convincing to me, the content absolutely was.
 Written in 1936, it is still relevant and a must-read for business people.
 The book combines vivid stories with actionable insights, through which the reader becomes more aware of the important causes and consequences of being a good friend, partner and leader.

-## *3/ What I Learned Losing a Million Dollars - Jim Paul*

-I like honest books.
-Jim Paul's story is not about how you become successful, it's about the need of successfully handling failures that ultimately leads to triumph.
-The series of events are strongly linked to the financial world, which made it even more applicable to me personally.

 ## *4/ The Black Swan: The Impact of the Highly Improbable - Nassim Nicholas Taleb*